Distributed Mixture-of-Experts and Expert Parallelism

 def forward(self, x):

-probs = self.router(x) #get assignements from router, shape B * T * n_experts
+probs = self.router(x) # get assignments from router, shape B*T*n_experts

 ids_per_expert = [ (topk_experts==expert).nonzero() for expert in range(self.num_experts) ]